 Shall request that the non-AP HE STA include the HE Operation element of neighboring HE APs in order to help determine the BSS Color information of the neighboring APs

-An HE AP may use information from Beacon reports from associated STAs to make decisions related to spatial reuse.
-The exact algorithm is beyond the scope of this specification.
+(#15655)A non-AP HE STA that performs spatial reuse operation shall respond to a Beacon request from its associated AP with a Beacon report as described in 11.11 (Radio measurement procedures).

-A non-AP HE STA that performs spatial reuse operation shall respond to a Beacon request from its associated AP with a Beacon report as described in 11.11 (Radio measurement procedures).
+Class B device as defined in 28.3.14.3 (Pre correction accuracy requirements) shall not operate with the procedures defined in this subclause. (#16411)

 OBSS PD-based spatial reuse(#11726) operation